abesford/seizzmic-site-0c00b/src/pages/index.md

           small / medium / large etc. help them plot a course

+          Make you stronger to deal with today's challenges

           BUilding new skills and capabilities, implementing an architecture to accelerate move to the cloud, revising the sourcing strategy
         actions: